Arthritis of the Hip

 Symptoms include aching in the hip joint during normal daily activity and during the night, difficulty and pain whilst walking.
 Diagnosis includes medical examination combined with tests e.g. x-ray, MRI or CT.

 - Conservative management is only helpful at the early stages of the disease.
 This includes, anti-inflammatory medication, physiotherapy, exercise and weight management.
-Our consultants also use alternative treatments such as Platelet Rich Plasma and Stem Cell Implantation which has been known to help repair joints in some patients.
+Our consultants also use alternative treatments such as biological treatments and Stem Cell Implantation which has been known to help repair joints in some patients.
 Please contact our team for more information on alternative treatment therapies.